-While hotels increasingly allow dogs—hoping to cash in on the 39 percent of U.S. households that own one—the Stanford has been pet-friendly since Jeff Stanford and his wife, Joan, bought it 37 years ago, shortly after moving from the Midwest.
+While hotels increasingly allow dogs—hoping to cash in on the 39 percent of U.S. households that own one—the Stanford has been pet-friendly since Jeff Stanford and his wife, Joan, bought it in the 1980s, shortly after moving from the Midwest.
 Back then, if you traveled with a dog, “you had to stay at a Holiday Inn or nothing,” says Jeff.
 Like many people who move to California, Jeff says they wanted to do things on their own terms.
 So, at their place, dogs go everywhere.
 “It’s just automatic.”
 Even in the sitting area in the lobby, just outside the hotel’s Ravens’ Restaurant, you can eat breakfast in the company of your dog.
-The food is organic and vegan, which is how Jeff wants it.
+The food is organic and vegetarian (with many vegan options), which is how Jeff wants it.
 It is also delicious.